jdpellet/rillgen2d/README.md

 ### Installation

+#### Prerequisites

+Regardless of Operating Systsem, install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (recommended) or full [Anaconda](https://www.anaconda.com/products/individual) prior to running the scripts below.

+If you're on Windows 10, you must install [ImageMagick](https://imagemagick.org/script/download.php#windows) -- this package is not available in Windows `conda` package management.

 #### Download Source Code

-The RillGen2D uses a combination of opensource geospatial tools and python libraries for visualization in the Graphic User Interface (GUI).
-To install these tools we recommend that you use the `conda` evironment and package manager.
+The RillGen2D uses a combination of opensource python libraries for visualization in the Graphic User Interface (GUI).
+To install these tools we recommend that you use the `conda` environment and package manager.

 First, download the latest `.zip` or `.tar.gz` from our [Releases](https://github.com/tyson-swetnam/rillgen2d/releases)